-JAMPRO boosts engagement of chambers of commerce
+Jampro boosts engagement of chambers of commerce

-KINGSTON, Jamaica — Jamaica Promotions Corporation (JAMPRO) says it has increased its engagement of Jamaican chambers of commerce to encourage enterprises to use the agency's services.
+Continuing its outreach to local businesses, the Jamaica Promotions Corporation (Jampro) has increased its engagement of Jamaica's chambers of commerce to encourage enterprises to use the agency's services.

+According to Jampro, chambers of commerce in Trelawny, Savanna-la-Mar, Hanover, May Pen, and St Mary, have already met with the agency to discuss various business-related challenges, and the investment and export opportunities needed in those areas.
+Major areas of interest included investment in outsourcing, tourism, agribusiness and housing, as well as business capacity-building and export opportunities.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive